What we treat

 If your sulphur burps started before you began Mounjaro or Wegovy, are getting worse rather than better over time, or are accompanied by symptoms like persistent stomach pain, nausea, bloating, or vomiting, it is worth considering whether H. pylori might be a contributing factor.

 H. pylori is a bacterial infection of the stomach lining that affects up to 2 in 5 people in the UK, often without causing obvious symptoms.
+Most people who carry it never develop any problems at all, with 8 to 9 in 10 experiencing no symptoms from the infection.
 Research has found that H. pylori infection is associated with elevated sulphur compound levels, the same gases that produce the rotten egg smell, particularly in people with erosive stomach damage.

 This doesn't mean your burps aren't related to your medication.
 They may very well be.
 But if symptoms are unusually severe or don't improve as expected, it is worth mentioning to your clinician.
 H. pylori is straightforward to test for and treatable with a short course of antibiotics.